Duran, Valdez homer as Red Sox hand White Sox 14th straight loss, 14-2

 Valdez added a three-run drive against White Sox starter Jake Woodford (0-2) in the fourth and Boston scored four in the inning to go up 7-0.
 Pinch hitter Jamie Westbrook hit his first major league homer in the seventh, and the Red Sox rolled to another easy win after beating Atlanta 9-0 on Wednesday.

+For the White Sox, this was about as bad as it gets.
+The 24 hits allowed and 12-run difference were season highs.

+“It was difficult but today’s over, we can flush it and prepare to win tomorrow,” shortstop Paul DeJong said.
+“That’s all we can really do, is control what we can do in the moment.
+Right now the game’s over and let’s go home and rest and get ready to go tomorrow.”

-Houck (6-5) gave up two runs and three hits, and struck out nine without a walk.
-The right-hander did not allow a hit until the sixth, when Lenyn Sosa led off with a single and scored on Zach DeLoach’s double.
-He also gave up a solo homer to Andrew Vaughn in the seventh.
+Houck (6-5) allowed two runs and three hits, and struck out nine without a walk.
+The only runner the right-hander allowed through the first five innings was when he hit a batter in the second.

+Houck gave up a leadoff single in the sixth to Lenyn Sosa, who scored on Zach DeLoach’s double.
+Andrew Vaughn homered for Chicago in the seventh.

 Woodford got tagged for seven runs and 10 hits — matching a career high and setting one — in four innings.